blueboxgroup/octavia/doc/virtual-appliance-api.md

 **Notes:** In an ACTIVE-STANDBY configuration, the 'role' parameter might change spontaneously due to a failure of one node.
 On other topologies, the role should not spontaneously change.

+Also note that some topology changes can take several minutes to enact, yet we want all API commands to return in a matter of seconds.
+In this case, a topology change is initiated, and the appliance status changes from "OK" to "TOPOLOGY-CHANGE".
+The controller should not try to change any resources during this transition.
+(Any attempts will be met with an error.)
+Once the topology change is complete, appliance status should return to "OK".

 ## Get appliance status